 - Breaching any contracts or agreements you’ve signed with your employer.

 - Working on your freelance business during company time (seriously do NOT do this).

-- Using company resources, computers, or online tools within your freelance work.
+- Using company resources, computers, or paid for blogging tools within your freelance projects.

 - And much more.